First Offense DUI

 - Walk and turn – Intoxicated people may have a hard time following directions for tasks that require several physical requirements.
 Being unable to complete a simple walk and turn test may show impairment due to intoxication.

-While you legally have the right to refuse any physical exam or chemical test requested by officers at a roadside stop, it is encouraged to be cooperative with officers and their demands.
+While you legally have the right to refuse any physical exam or chemical test requested by officers at a roadside stop, you should cooperate with officers.
 Michigan’s implied consent law means that you are consenting to these types of law enforcement requests when you take to the road, and you can automatically lose your license for one year if you refuse to cooperate.
 This suspension can remain even if you are not found guilty of a DUI.

 The best advice for a DUI stop is to follow police requests while also asking to speak with your lawyer as soon as possible if you are held on suspicion of a crime.